thephez/docs-platform/docs/tutorials/connecting-to-testnet.md

 ### 2. Connect to Dash Platform

 :::{tip}
-The JavaScript Dash SDK connects to testnet by default.
-Mainnet can only be accessed by [connecting via address](#connect-via-address).
+The JavaScript Dash SDK connects to mainnet by default.
+To connect to other networks, set the `network` option when instantiating the client as shown in the following example.
 :::

 Create a file named `dashConnect.js` with the following contents.
 Then run it by typing `node dashConnect.js` from the command line: